Pascal-Kueng/dyadMLM/dev/dsm.md

 ## Current implementation decisions

 1. `dsm_role_order` is always required and its direction is printed.
-2. Cross-sectional predictors and temporally decomposed ILD predictors are supported.
-Raw undecomposed longitudinal DSM predictors are rejected.
+2. Cross-sectional and longitudinal predictors can be used raw or with the `time_2l` decomposition.
-3. Raw cross-sectional predictor dyad means are grand-mean centered; signed differences are not centered.
+3. Raw predictor dyad means are grand-mean centered across dyads or observed dyad occasions; signed differences are not centered.
 4. The vignette documents `glmmTMB` for the exact long model.
 An explicit multivariate `brms` workflow remains an alternative rather than a package data representation.